-(a) Statement of Compliance
+(a) Statement of compliance

-The Company applies International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and interpretations issued by the International Financial Reporting Interpretations Committee ("IFRIC").
-These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") issued by the International Accounting Standards Board ("IASB") and Interpretations of the International Financial Reporting Interpretations Committee ("IFRIC"), effective for the Company's reporting for the years ended December 31, 2012 and 2011.
+These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") issued by the International Accounting Standards Board ("IASB") and Interpretations of the International Financial Reporting Interpretations Committee ("IFRIC"), effective for the Company's reporting for the years ended December 31, 2013 and 2012.

-The policies applied in these consolidated financial statements are based on IFRS issued and effective as of April 22, 2013, the date the Board of Directors approved the statements.
+The policies applied in these consolidated financial statements are based on IFRS issued and effective as of March 27, 2014, the date the Board of Directors approved the statements.